derailed-dash/Advent-of-Code/README.md

 - The solution source code for AoC problems can be found in the `src` folder.
 This is _probably_ what you're here looking for.
 - The source for the Walkthrough Website content is available in the `docs` folder.
 This is mostly markdown, rendered into an HTML static site using Jekyll.
 You _probably_ wont be interested in this.
 - If you want to look at the walkthrough pages, visit the [site](https://aoc.just2good.co.uk/).

+## Use of my Code

+This software is shared as open source.
+However, if you use it in your own solutions and/or incorporate into your own repos, please consider giving acknowledgement to me, and linking back to this repo [walkthrough site](https://aoc.just2good.co.uk/) and [walkthrough site](https://aoc.just2good.co.uk/).
+That would be really kind!

 ## What is Advent of Code?